How to Choose A Chemical Free Baby Wash & Shampoo

 5. Formaldehyde & Formaldehyde-Releasing Preservatives: These are known carcinogens yet are common in baby shampoos.
 They can be added directly or released by other preservatives.
 There is a long lost of chemicals that could fall within this group, so my advice is to look for the words “formaldehyde- free”.
 And if you instead want to check the full list, avoid these: Formaldehyde, quaternium-15, dimethyl-dimethyl (DMDM) hydantoin, imidazolidinyl urea, diazolidinyl urea, sodium hydroxymethylglycinate, 2-bromo-2-nitropropane-1,3-diol (bromopol).

-If you can avoid products with fragrances (which also takes care of phthalates), parabens & formaldehyde, you will be well on your way to finding a chemical free baby wash & shampoo.
+If you can avoid products with fragrances (which also takes care of phthalates), parabens & formaldehyde, you’ll be well on your way to finding a chemical free baby wash & shampoo.
 I also recommend the Environmental Working Group (EWG) Skin Deep Cosmetics Database as an indispensable resource for researching specific products.
 You’ll be able to find out the specific health risks already known, as well as see which products have inadequately detailed ingredient lists.
-Now go have some fun bath time with that precious little baby or toddler of yours!
+Now go have some fun bath time with that precious Little of yours!